Come on Aussie come on come on, come on Aussie come on.

 Pour the contents of the pot on top of the onions.

-Use the rest of the Guinness to de-glaze the beef pan.
+Use the rest of the Guinness beer to de-glaze the beef pan.
 There wasn’t much left in my non-stick pan but I did this step anyway.

-Turn the heat on again and pour in enough beef stock to cover the meat and veges then bring the pot to the boil.
+Make sure there is enough liquid to cover the meat and veges then bring the pot to the boil.

-Once the meat is cooked you’re meant to chop it up into little chunks.
 I took the easier route and shredded it with two forks once it had cooled a little.

 When it gets to room temperature, put the pot in the fridge to chill.

-Now it’s pastry making time.
 This pastry is super easy and resulted in such a flaky, soft and buttery texture.

-You can do this in a food processor or mixer.
-I used my mixer.
 Put the flour and butter into the mixer and beat it until it has the consistency of damp sand or breadcrumbs.

 Then gradually add the sour cream until the dough just comes together.

 Tip it out of the bowl onto a big piece of plastic wrap and shape it into a disc.
-Wrap it up and then refrigerate for 20 minutes.

 As I write this I remembered that I have a set of round cutters in varying sizes that would have made the job much easier!